Please note that Tapas no longer supports Internet Explorer.

 “Hard not to,” Aria said.
 “More stars every season.”

-Clem chimed softly,
+Clem chimed softly.

 “More stars, fewer billboards.
 I call that progress.”

-As they reached the ridge, the horizon deepened into blue-black.
-Beneath the soil, faint arcs of light traced through stone—shardlight threading like constellations mirrored underground.
+By the time they reached the ridge, the horizon had deepened into blue-black.
+Beneath the soil, faint arcs of light traced through stone—shardlight threading through the dark like constellations mirrored underground.
 Above them, the true stars turned in their ancient rhythm.
-For a single breath, the two maps—sky and earth—aligned.

 The moment hung between worlds.